Today’s Topic: How to Avoid Getting Stressed Out by Coaches

 Mean Coaches and Stressed Out Parents

-I’m going to be answering a couple of questions from members of the Perform Happy community, and today’s topic is all about coaches.
-I was just talking with someone the other day about what I do and joking about how mean coaches keep me in business.
+I’m going to be answering a couple of questions from PerformHappy members, and today’s topic is all about coaches.
+I was just talking with someone the other day about what I do.
+I made a joke about how mean coaches keep me in business.

-These poor 12-year-olds are so determined, so kind, so loving, and care so much what people think that a mean comment from a coach can completely destroy their confidence.
+These poor 12-year-olds are so determined, so kind, so loving, and care so much what people think, that a mean comment from a coach can completely destroy their confidence.

-Here are the questions, and then I’ll give you my eight tips for playing well with coaches and not getting stressed out by them.
+Here are today’s questions, and then I’ll give you my eight tips for playing well with coaches and not getting stressed out by them.

 Q: How can athletes best deal with pressure from coaches when they’re working through getting a skill back when there’s fear involved?

 A lot of what I do is help athletes through fear, whether it’s figure skaters or gymnasts, pole vaulters or equestrians, any “scary” sport, my specialty is helping kids get over that fear.
 Without the support of an understanding coach, it’s a harder process.
 I will address that.

 Here’s our other question from a diver mom.
 She asks,